WhatsApp Bot Banned in 2026? 12 Fixes from 50+ Cases

 “We ban over 8 million accounts per month engaged in abusive behavior at scale.
 Most of these bans happen without the offender being aware until they attempt to use WhatsApp again.” — WhatsApp Help Center, “How WhatsApp fights spam”

-A few benchmarks worth knowing before you build:
+Some numbers worth knowing before you build:

 - WhatsApp’s user base: 2 billion monthly active users globally (Meta, 2024)